Skip to content

 What is your educational “Why”?

-In Simon Sinek's book, Start With Why, he says that all businesses can tell you what they do and most can tell you how they do it, but what so many are lacking is the ability to tell you why they do what they do.
-This leads to uninspired customers who are left having to evaluate … Continue reading What is your educational “Why”?
+In Simon Sinek's book, Start With Why, he says that all businesses can tell you what they do and most can tell you how they do it, but what so many are lacking (to their detriment) is the ability to tell you why they do what they do.
+This typically leads to uninspired customers who … Continue reading What is your educational “Why”?

 What’s with the bees?